On-Campus Living at Adelphi

 Earle HallThis residence hall is one of the more active and diverse halls on campus.
 14 Photos

 Very social community; mostly first-year students.
 Next to Linen Hall and New Hall, and near the William J. Bonomo Memorial Field (baseball).
 All floors have air conditioning and feature a lounge.
-The lower level is home to the Greek and Social Fellowship Community.

 The building was named in honor of Dr. Paul Dawson Eddy, the third president of Adelphi (1937–1965).